-Muhlenbergia rigens, more commonly referred to as deer grass, is a warm season perennial native to the dry, sandy soil of southwestern North America.
+Muhlenbergia rigens, commonly called deer grass, is a warm season perennial native to the dry, sandy soil of southwestern North America.
 Known for being low-maintenance, drought tolerant, and deer resistant, it is a popular garden and landscape staple for many homeowners throughout the country.
 Let’s take a look at deergrass and some of the ways it can be incorporated into personal or commercial landscaping.

-Deer grass is a plant consisting of dense, dry foliage growing in clusters of pointed leaves that can reach up to three feet in length.
-When in bloom, its flowers cream-colored flowers can increase its length up to five feet.
+Deer grass is a plant consisting of dense, tufted basal foliage consisting growing in clusters of narrow pointed leaves that can reach up to three feet in length.
+When in bloom, its flowers cream-colored flowers can increase their length up to five feet.

 Young deergrass plants can act as a food source for many different types of animals, including deer.
 But once mature, the plants’ stalks harden and become inedible.
-Deergrass is so sturdy, Native Americans in the southwest regions used to use its mature stalks to weave baskets!
+Deergrass is so sturdy, many Native American tribes in the southwest regions used to use its mature stalks to weave baskets!

 Since deer like prancing about lawns and gardens, grazing on the plants they find along the way.
 For this reason a plant that is deer resistant is a welcome addition for many gardens.
 It is the deer’s aversion to Muhlenbergia rigens that earned its name.

 Further information can be found in the USDA Plant Fact Sheet for Muhlenbergia Rigens

 Muhlenbergia rigens is indigenous to the southwestern soil of North America.
 Deer grass grows wild in elevations below 7,000 feet and home to the vast prairies of California, Texas, New Mexico, and Mexico.